How many times have you heard the phone ring, but you didn’t want to pick it up because it could be one of those scam phone numbers dialing you?

 Area codes that participate in traffic pumping are typically located in scarcely populated rural parts of a couple of Midwestern states.
 These two area codes in particular are notorious for traffic pumping:

 The one-ring scam

 A separate but similar scam is the one-ring cell phone scam.
 In this scam, crooks use robocalling technology to place Internet calls that only ring once to cell phones.

 If you pick up, the robocaller just drops the line.
 But the bigger danger is if you miss the call.
-Like so many people, you might think it’s an important call and dial that number right back.
+Like many people, you might think it’s an important call and dial that number right back.

-So with that in mind, the FCC says you should never call back numbers in these area codes:
+With that in mind, the FCC says you should never call back numbers in these area codes: